UAV-Research-Centre-UGent/academic-kickstart/content/authors/kiara-haegeman/_index.md

 - PhD Students
 ---

-Dembel Bonta Gebeyehu obtained his master’s degree in Geography (GIS, Remote Sensing and Digital Cartography) at Addis Ababa University in 2017.
-He is currently working as a PhD researcher on Remote Sensing for Inland Lake Water Quality.
-Specifically, on high resolution remote sensing for water quality monitoring in the great lake region of Ethiopia.
-His project is funded by VLIR-OUS Scholarship (Sandwich program).
-He is jointly supervised by Professors Wouter Maes (Ghent University), Luc De Meester (Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) and KU Leuven University), and Fassil Eshetu (Arba Minch University).
+Kiara Haegeman obtained her master’s degree in Geography at Ghent University in 2021.
+In 2023, she obtained a second master’s degree in Soil Science and Global Change with a specialisation in physical land resources.
+Since September 1st 2023, she is working as a teaching and research assistant at the department of Geography (Ghent University), while kickstarting her PhD project focused on enhancing the resilience of agricultural landscapes in Flanders against extreme rainfall events.